+

 The ULYSSES European Odyssey book brings together 18 highly-regarded writers (one from each city), commissioned to respond (as they see fit) to their specific city – as inspired by its artistic project and engagement with public space – and that city’s designated European themed issue.

-Each chosen writer will know their ULYSSES European Odyssey partner city well, either having been born or have lived there for a number of years.
-The book will seek to reflect in its writing genres and styles the imaginative breadth and scope that Joyce displayed in Ulysses.
+Each chosen writer knew their ULYSSES European Odyssey partner city well, either having been born or have lived there for a number of years.
+The book seeks to reflect in its writing genres and styles the imaginative breadth and scope that Joyce displayed in Ulysses.

 The book will be published in English only in the autumn of 2024.
 Publication on the UEO website digital archive will also house all 18 writer pieces in the original language as well as in English.
 In this highly collaborative project one of the project’s principal legacies the book with its 18 distinct creative views from 18 cities.